This post contains affiliate links

-Like all the others in this list, Marching Powder is a true story, this time following of a British drug smuggler.
+Like all the others in this list, Marching Powder is a true story, this time following a British drug smuggler.
 Caught with cocaine in his luggage at the airport, Thomas McFadden was sent to prison in La Paz, Bolivia.

 Once there, he found San Pedro prison is anything but ordinary.
 Families of the prisoners live inside and it has its own real estate system, restaurants, and shops along with an entire cocaine factory.

-Unbelievably, McFadden made money by inviting tourists to come see the prison and even spend the night inside.
+Unbelievably, McFadden made money by inviting tourists to come to see the prison and even spend the night inside.
 If you’re planning to backpack the Gringo Trail in South America, Marching Powder is sure to come up in conversation so make sure you read it before you go.

 7. Alone on the Wall